Park Home Insurance

 Legal cover for up to £100,000 to provide the funds if a civil case is filed against you or another type of claim where a lawyer or solicitor needs to be hired.

 When a park home is destroyed by an event like a fire, flooding or other event and is not inhabitable, the debris left behind has to be removed.
 This debris removal is covered in a standard park home insurance policy.
 The cost of resitting a new park home and the reconnection of the utility lines like water, gas and electricity are also covered.
-Some policies also cover the transportation of the new park home to the site so it can be resitted.
+Some policies also cover the transportation of the new park home to a new site.

 When the park home is occupied personal items are protected, but during the unoccupied times when you are at your primary residence, they should not be present in the park home and are not covered.
 Items that have a value of more than £1500 are considered high risk and are rarely covered.